WSG News Blog

 By Olivia Horwedel, WSG Science Communications Fellow

 For this week’s sustainable seafood recipe, we are cooking Sean Sherman’s Salmon with Crushed Blackberries and Seaweed from The New York Times.
-This recipe celebrates the incredible bounty of Pacific Northwest foods as well as the Coast Salish preparations for these complementary ingredients.
-Salmon is the focal point of this dish which is commonly caught in the Salish Sea.
-There are several ways to source salmon locally in Washington, and Sea Grant encourages attempting to source your salmon from Indigenous fishers when possible.
-Another main component to this dish is the seaweed, which is becoming more commonly grown in Washington waters and is an incredibly sustainable aquaculture operation.
-Enjoy this beautiful dish that celebrates Indigenous flavors and culture of the Pacific Northwest.
+This recipe celebrates the incredible bounty of the Pacific Northwest and features Coast Salish ingredients.
+Salmon deserves the spotlight in this dish for it’s crucial role in the Salish Sea’s environments, culture, and economy.
+There are several ways to source salmon locally in Washington.
+Sea Grant encourages sourcing your salmon from local and Indigenous fishers when possible.
+Another main component to this dish is the seaweed, grown in Washington waters as an incredibly sustainable aquaculture operation.
+Enjoy this beautiful dish that celebrates Indigenous flavors of the Pacific Northwest.

 Ingredients:

-2 to 3 tablespoons dried seaweed (wakame is recommended)
+• 2 to 3 tablespoons dried seaweed (wakame)

 1. In a medium bowl, crush half the blackberries using the back of a fork.
 Add the remaining whole blackberries, stir to coat and season to taste with salt; set aside.